sdbtools/void-pi/README.md

     - LUKS can be used with GRUB, rEFInd, and Limine.
     - In case of GRUB whole system is located on LUKS, including encrypted `/boot`
     - In case of rEFInd and Limine installer will create an unencrypted ext4 `/boot` partition.
+- Multi-device support
+    - Multi-device configurations are available with BTRFS and LVM.

 ### Templates

 - Manual configuration of everything
 - GPT.
-One device
 - GPT.
+LVM
+- GPT.
 LVM.
-One device
+LUKS1
 - GPT.
 LUKS1.
 One device
 - GPT.
 LUKS1.
 LVM.
 One device